truechain/truechain-engineering-code/README.md

 }
 ```

-With the genesis state defined in the above JSON file, you'll need to initialize **every** Geth node
+With the genesis state defined in the above JSON file, you'll need to initialize **every** Getrue node
 with it prior to starting it up to ensure all blockchain parameters are correctly set:

 ```
-$ geth init path/to/genesis.json
+$ getrue init path/to/genesis.json
 ```

 ### Running a private miner

-To start a Geth instance for fpow, run it with these flags:
+To start a Getrue instance for fpow, run it with these flags:

 ```
-$ geth --nodiscover --mine --etherbase=0x8a45d70f096d3581866ed27a5017a4eeec0db2a1
+$ getrue --nodiscover --mine --etherbase=0x8a45d70f096d3581866ed27a5017a4eeec0db2a1
 ```

 Which will start sending transactions periodly to this node and mining fruits and blocks.